KnowageLabs/Knowage-Documentation/administrator-guide/scheduler.rst

 Save as file
 ~~~~~~~~~~~~

 The executed document can be saved as file on the filesystem in the path /knowage-<version> /resources (if no destination folder is specified).
 Otherwise, you can create the relative path of this subfolder by writing your subfolder name.
-For instance, if you write “MyFirstScheduler” as file name and “Schedulation” as destination folder, after the schedulation execution a subfolder Schedulation containg the file “MyFirstScheduler” is created in /knowage-<version> /resources.
+For instance, if you write “MyFirstScheduler” as file name and “Schedulation” as destination folder, after the schedulation execution a subfolder Schedulation containing the file “MyFirstScheduler” is created in /knowage-<version> /resources.
 If the subfolder Schedulation already exist your file is added to this subfolder.
 You can have a look at the form in Figure below.

 .. figure:: media/image51.png